IDDSI is an opportunity to combine skill sets from multiple disciplines and build something together that would benefit the residents you serve daily.

 Before IDDSI there has not been consistent terms and definitions for texture modified foods and thickened beverages.
 Now with IDDSI, we have a standardized and safer way to serve foods to individuals with chewing and swallowing problems.
 The challenge for senior dining is to master the new IDDSI guidelines and find the best approaches to implementation.

 This workgroup will allow us to work together to take a deep dive into IDDSI.
-We will prepare foods according to IDDSI standards, learn IDDSI testing methods, identify areas where innovation is needed, and create new solutions as unique teams of dietitians, chefs and industry partners.
+We will prepare foods according to IDDSI standards, learn IDDSI testing methods, identify areas where innovation is needed, and create new solutions together.

 As IDDSI is a new initiative, the most immediate challenge is implementation.
 We should collaboratively develop training materials that provide effective and easy approaches to learning.
 People in our industry and our industry partners need to understand the resources that are available to support implementation.

-This session will emphasize the chef/dietitian team.
-Participants will have a few days to tackle IDDSI, get their hands on the food and testing methods, learn about innovate approaches to IDDSI implementation and training, develop new approaches of their own, become familiar with the marketplace for IDDSI implantation, and communicate implementation needs to industry partners.
+Participants will have a few days to tackle IDDSI, get their hands on the food and testing methods, learn about innovate approaches to IDDSI implementation and training, develop new approaches of their own, become familiar with the marketplace for IDDSI and communicate implementation needs to industry partners.

-This hands on Workgroup is for chefs & dietitians from the same organization to work together as teams to enhance their working relationship, while learning and developing training strategies.
+This hands on Workgroup is designed for senior dining professionals to work together as teams to create new relationships, while learning and developing training strategies.

 I. Introduction & Team Building Activity